ThiagoZarur/bot_trading/README.md

 # bot_trading

-The code it´s on the branch master
+The code it´s on the branch master!!!

-El codigo esta en la rama master
+El codigo esta en la rama master!!!

 This is a trading bot develop in python for Binance exhange